Posted on August 9, 2019 in Uncategorized

 While 2022 can’t come fast enough for Arizona sports betters, remember gambling (other than for social purposes at State-regulated facilities like casinos and racetracks) is still illegal so beware of the Arizona State bookmaking and gambling laws under A.R.S. §13-3303 through §13-3307.
 For those of you who want to place a bet on a sporting event through a bookie or an offshore gambling website, be particularly aware of A.R.S. §13-3305 where if you get convicted you could face up to six months jail.

 Subject to the exceptions contained in section 5-112, no person may engage for a fee, property, salary or reward in the business of accepting, recording or registering any bet, purported bet, wager or purported wager or engage for a fee, property, salary or reward in the business of selling wagering pools or purported wagering pools with respect to the result or purported result of any race, sporting event, contest or other game of skill or chance or any other unknown or contingent future event or occurrence whatsoever.

 A person shall not directly or indirectly knowingly accept for a fee, property, salary or reward anything of value from another to be transmitted or delivered for wagering or betting on the results of a race, sporting event, contest or other game of skill or chance or any other unknown or contingent future event or occurrence whatsoever conducted within or without this state or anything of value as reimbursement for the prior making of such a wager or bet on behalf of another person.

 A person who violates this section is guilty of a class 1 misdemeanor.

 Remember…if you are arrested or charged with any gambling-related crimes, or if you have any further questions, please contact AZ Defenders at (480) 456-6400 for a free consultation.
-We are available to answer your questions 24 hours a day, 365 days a year.
+Our Phoenix criminal defense attorneys are available to answer your questions 24 hours a day, 365 days a year.